Controlling the controllable

 Our approach includes:

 Analyst Relations: We leverage long-standing analyst relationships to showcase innovation and drive adoption amongst influential advisory firms.
 These include Gartner, Keypoint Intelligence, and Everest Group, which ranked as the top three most trusted analyst firms for insights in our study.
-Analyst relations boosts market awareness and validation, and as our research indicates, is the most important controllable aspect to get your products shortlisted.
+Analyst relations boost market awareness and validation, and as our research indicates, is the most important controllable aspect to get your products shortlisted.

 Content: Resonance creates bingeable, snackable content optimised for search and shares.
 Branded and ghost-written long-form articles, blogs, infographics, and more, tell client stories that move audiences along the path to purchase.